 The academic programs at UC Santa Cruz are challenging and rigorous, and many of them are in newer fields that focus on interdisciplinary thinking.
 At UC Santa Cruz, many undergraduates across the disciplines conduct and publish research and scholarly work, working closely with faculty on innovative projects.
 UCSC's distinctive 10 residential colleges, each with its own intellectual theme, also provide academic offerings, student advising, and writing-intensive core courses that are required for freshmen.

-Beginning in fall 2014, UC Santa Cruz is offering a Critical Race and Ethnic Studies B.A.
+In fall 2014, UC Santa Cruz began offering a Critical Race and Ethnic Studies B.A.
 The interdisciplinary curriculum draws upon fields such as anthropology, education, feminist studies, film and digital media, history, history of art and visual culture, Latin American and Latino studies, literature, psychology, and sociology.

 Another noteworthy major at UCSC is the Computer Science: Computer Game Design B.S., offered by the Jack Baskin School of Engineering.
 The first such major in the UC system, this interdisciplinary program provides students with a deep understanding of the technical aspects of computer game engineering and a broad background in the artistic, narrative, and dramatic elements of game design.